 - Loss of sea ice.

-- Acceleration in sea level rise.
+- Acceleration in the rise in sea levels.

 - Longer, more intense heat waves.